Agricultural Water Quality Program

-The AWQP is a bridge between cutting-edge agricultural research at CSU, agricultural producers, and Colorado state policy makers.
+The Agricultural Water Quality Program (AWQP) protects Colorado state waters and the environment from impairment or degradation due to the improper use of agricultural chemicals while allowing for their proper and correct use.
 The AWQP is composed of teams within three different organizations: CSU, Colorado Department of Agriculture and the Colorado Department of Public Health and Environment.

 The CSU branch of the AWQP is responsible for providing the research, education and training on agricultural Best Management Practices (BMPs).
 These BMPs target methods to minimize the impact of fertilizer and pesticide applications on Colorado’s drinking water sources.